Silicon Valley: Wealth

 The wealth inequality in Silicon Valley is more pronounced than in any other region of the United States.
 A 2023 report found that the aggregate household wealth of Silicon Valley (including ultra-high net worth individuals) was nearly $1.1 trillion, and less than 1% of the Valley's population held 36% of the wealth.
-Conversely, as of 2021, 23% of Silicon Valley residents were living below the poverty line.
+Conversely, as of 2021, 23% of residents were living below the poverty line.
 However, the meaning of the term "poverty" is dependent upon context; in Silicon Valley, it means something different because of the region's severe housing shortage and high housing prices.
 As of 2023, the low-income poverty threshold set by the California Department of Housing and Community Development for single-person households in the counties of San Francisco, San Mateo, and Marin was $104,400, followed by $96,000 for the county of Santa Clara.
 In contrast, the 2023 national low-income poverty threshold set by the U.S. Census Bureau for a single-person household was $14,891.